cis-4301-spring-2020/workflow/README.md

 ## Initializing the Repository Locally:

 1. Navigate to the repository on gitHub.
-Then, click on the
+Then, click on the *Clone or Download* button:

 ![](Images/Step%201.jpg)

+2. Click on the *Copy to Clipboard* button next to the file path:

 ![](Images/Step%202.jpg)

+3. Finally, navigate to your command line.
+Use *git clone*, then paste the previously copied filepath to the command line.
+GitHub will initialize the file structure and start your repository locally!

 ![](Images/Step%203.png)